dvln/out/README.md

 ```

 # Current status
-This is a very early release... needs more work so use with caution (vendor)
+This is a very early release... needs more work so use with caution (vendor it)
 as it's likely to change a bit over the coming months.
 Thanks again to spf13
 and the Go authors for some ideas here and definitely feel free to send in any
 issues.

+I've tried to use mutexes to protect the data similar to Go 'log' but that
+hasn't really been tested much.

 I wrote this for use in [dvln](http://github.com/dvln).
 Yeah, doesn't really
-exist as much yet but we shall see if I can change that.
-It's targeted towards
+exist yet but we shall see if I can change that.
+It's targeted towards nested
-nested multi-pkg multi-scm development line and workspace management... what
+multi-pkg multi-scm development line and workspace management... what could
-could go wrong?  ;)
+go wrong?  ;)